brainlife/docs/docs/tutorial/networkneuroscience.md

     * For 'Project', select your project from the drop-down menu.
     * For 'Process', select 'Create New Process' and title it "Networks tutorial".
 Hit 'Submit'.
         * This will take you to the process on your Project's page
-1. Archive the data in your project by clickin the 'Archive' button next to each dataset.
+1. Archive the data in your project by clicking the 'Archive' button next to each dataset.

 Your data should now be staged for processing and archived in your projects page!
 You're now ready to move onto the first step: align the anatomical image to the ACPC plane!